AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Ensure you have Java `17` or above installed on your computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-T14-3/tp/releases/tag/v1.4).